jacekburys/Pointify/README.md

 Pointify is an open-source system which allows for real time 3D reconstruction using multiple Kinect v2 sensors simultaneously.

-Pointify is based off LiveScan3D, taken from [LiveScan3D](https://github.com/MarekKowalski/LiveScan3D)

-Pointify is different to LiveScan3D since it uses OpenCV with ArUco for the calibration as well as using cross-platform libraries so works on Linux, Windows and Mac OS X.
+Pointify is based off [LiveScan3D](https://github.com/MarekKowalski/LiveScan3D), but is different since we use OpenCV 2 with ArUco for the calibration.
+Pointify is also cross-platform and works on Linux, Windows and Mac OS X.

-Example of point cloud obtained from two Kinect V2 sensors:
+An example point cloud obtained from two Kinect V2 sensors using Pointify:

 ![Merged Point Clouds](/report/images/mergedpointclouds.png)